mtolly/onyx/songs/mahavishnu-orchestra/celestial-terrestrial-commuters/README.md

   * Bass ⚪️⚪️⚪️⚫️⚫️
   * Guitar ⚪️⚪️⚪️⚪️⚪️
   * Pro Keys ⚪️⚪️⚪️⚪️⚫️
+  * Vocals (2) 😈😈😈😈😈

 Supported audio:

   * `album` (Birds of Fire)

+  * `jammit-all`

+    * Requires all the Jammit instruments.

   * `jammit`

 Notes:

   * Drums confidence: *medium-high*.
 Written to Jammit stems, but the drum part is fairly ridiculous.

+  * The vocals are violin, and probably could use a few more devil icons.
+Good luck!